 Or maybe you have a co-worker who announces he or she is getting “married” to his or her same-sex partner and hands you an invitation.
 You know refusing to go will not be taken well, but you, also, know you can’t support your friend’s choice.

 You can graciously thank them for the invitation and then pray for an opportunity to talk to him or her one-on-one, preferably outside of work.
 Confirm your love and concern for both of them and ask if they have considered what God has to say about their decision.
-Let them know that while you care about them, you have to care more about what God thinks.
+Let them know that while you care about them, you must care more about what God thinks.
 Don’t be harsh or self-righteous but, remember, their eternity may very well be at stake.

 Within the Church

 Many today believe we should simply get along with anyone and everyone who calls themselves a Christian.
 You may be called critical or legalistic if you believe good doctrine matters.
 Certainly, there are things on which godly, Bible-believing Christians can disagree.
-But there are other things that are essential to the faith and important to how we live and conduct ourselves.
+But other things are essential to the faith and important to how we live and conduct ourselves.

 In Paul’s instructions to Titus about the qualifications for elders, Paul said: